atar-axis/xpadneo/docs/SDL.md

 your device.
 In dmesg, find the device path, then change to the device path below `/sys` and look for the files in the `id` directory.

-The name value after the id is purely cosmetical, you can name it whatever you like.
+The name value after the id is purely cosmetically, you can name it whatever you like.
 It may show up in games as a visual identifier.

 If running Wine games, to properly support xpadneo, ensure you have